Victoria045/GitHub-Search/README.md

 ## Description
-A project where users can search for GitHub users and their respective Repos through searching for their username through a form and submitting.
+This is a project where users can search for GitHub users and their respective Repos through submitting a form upon entering their username.

 ## Setup/Installation Requirements